mu-box/microbox-engine-clojure/README.md

 ## Basic Configuration Options

-This engine exposes configuration options through the [boxfile.yml](http://docs.nanobox.io/app-config/boxfile/), a yaml config file used to provision and configure your app's infrastructure when using Nanobox.
+This engine exposes configuration options through the [boxfile.yml](https://docs.microbox.cloud/app-config/boxfile/), a yaml config file used to provision and configure your app's infrastructure when using Microbox.

 #### Overview of Basic Boxfile Configuration Options
 ```yaml